 Get the appropriate guns for self-defense

 No matter your view on gun control and such topics, you can’t defend your home without proper firepower.
 The bad guys will always have access to guns.
 It won’t do you any much good throwing plates at an armed intruder.
-However, if you shot first and ask questions later, you won’t become one of the gruesome statistics of home invasion.
-There are many options of guns you can chose from, but I say to stick with the one that you’re used to.
+However, if you shot first and ask questions later, you won’t become one of the gruesome statistics of a home invasion.
+There are many options of guns you can choose from, but I say to stick with the one that you’re used to.
 The one you can shot well and hit the target without too much effort.

 If you want to defend your home from a possible intruder, the tips listed above are a good start.
 Do a good job to defend your home by using some of, if not all these preps.
-When society surrenders to chaos you should be prepared.
+When society surrenders to the chaos, you should be prepared.
 Statistically, there are over 8,000 home invasions per day in North America.
 Think about how much that number will increase during a prolonged regional or national emergency.

 Other Useful Resources:

 SPEC OPS Shooting (A Green Beret’s guide to combat and shooting and active shooter defense)

 Survival MD (Knowledge to survive any medical crisis situation)